foo123/Abacus/README.md

 ![abacus combinatorial numbers](/abacus.jpg)

-`Abacus` is a relatively small and versatile computer algebra and symbolic computation system containing methods and math utilities for (fast) combinatorial object computation and algebraic / number theoretic computation.
-It builds on (and extends) a deprecated previous project `Simulacra`.
+`Abacus` is a relatively small and versatile computer algebra and symbolic computation system containing methods and math utilities for fast combinatorial object computation and algebraic / number theoretic computation.
+It builds on, and extends, a deprecated previous project `Simulacra`.

-`Abacus` uses self-contained and standalone methods, so they can be easily copy-pasted in other projects, in case only a few methods are needed and not the whole library.
+`Abacus` uses mostly self-contained and standalone methods, so they can be easily copy-pasted in other projects, in case only a few methods are needed and not the whole library.

 [![Abacus Live](/abacus-live.png)](https://foo123.github.io/examples/abacus)